bfirsh/docker-py/docs/index.rst

 Getting started
 ---------------

-Connect to Docker using the default socket or the configuration in your environment:
+To talk to a Docker daemon, you first need to instantiate a client.
+You can use :py:func:`~docker.client.from_env` to connect using the default socket or the configuration in your environment:

 .. code-block:: python

   import docker
   client = docker.from_env()

-You can run containers:
+You can now run containers:

 .. code-block:: python